runger1101001/cy_serial_bridge/README.md

 Also note that adding `--randomize-serno` to that command will assign a random serial number to the chip, which is helpful for provisioning new boards.

-However, if you wish to use this in a real product, this strategy will not be usable, as we are basically "squatting" on Cypress's VID space without paying.
+Be careful with this, though.
+If you plan to use this driver in a real product, this strategy will not be usable, as we are basically "squatting" on Cypress's VID space without paying.
 You will have to sort out a VID and PID value for yourself I'm afraid.

-## Using the Command-Line Reprogrammer